gvwilson/sensibleadventures/wrestler/wrestler.md

 Argasdottir shakes her head.
 "I don't know, lad.
 Walker?"
-The elk have dropped onto the snow, taking the opportunity to rest.
+The camel have dropped onto the snow, taking the opportunity to rest.
 One snarks as another snaps at its cropped tail.